maradwan26/portfolio/README.md

 ## Work Experience
 **Web Developer @ Webstraw (Oct.
 2023 - Current)**

-TOOLS: REACT, HTML, CSS, DJANGO, WORDPRESS, NOTION, FIGMA, GOOGLE ANALYTICS
+TOOLS: REACT, HTML, CSS, DJANGO, FIGMA, GOOGLE ANALYTICS
-- Led a team in the consistent enhancement of a university student resource website, driving a user-friendly interface and seamless access to critical information for 1200+ users.
+- Led a team in the consistent enhancement of a university student resource website via agile methodology, driving a user-friendly interface and seamless access to critical information for 1200+ users
-- Directed cross-functional collaboration to design, develop, and launch new website pages and innovative projects, successfully addressing diverse student needs and preferences while fostering effective teamwork.
+- Directed the creation of 15+ new website pages and innovative projects through collaboration with cross-functional teams, meeting diverse student needs and thus increasing user base by 30%
-- Integrated Google Analytics to deliver in-depth data analytics and insights into user behaviour, page performance, and engagement metrics, using this feedback to refine website features and significantly improve user satisfaction and engagement.
-- Conducted bi-weekly website analytics data reviews, leading scrum meetings to present actionable findings and strategic recommendations.
-Utilized data-driven insights to optimize content and enhance the user experience, ensuring continuous improvement and alignment with team objectives.
+- Integrated Google Analytics to track user behaviour, yielding actionable insights that resulted in a 20% reduction in bounce rates and an 18% boost in time spent per page
+- Led bi-weekly scrum meetings and presented website analytics, translating data into strategic recommendations that resulted in a 20% increase in feature adoption and improved team alignment on objectives

 **Mathematics & Computer Science Tutor @ Tutor Doctor (Sept.
 2023 - Current)**
-- Engaged in one-on-one tutoring sessions with students, providing personalized academic support and enrichment in mathematics and computer science courses.
+- Delivered individualized tutoring sessions to 100+ students in mathematics and computer science, boosting students' grades by an average of 15% within the first two months
-- Employed effective teaching strategies to enhance comprehension and problem-solving skills resulting in an improvement in grades.
+- Used effective teaching strategies to improve comprehension and problem-solving skills, leading to significant academic gains
-- Monitored progress and tailored lesson plans to address individual learning needs.
-- Demonstrated strong communication and interpersonal skills to establish rapport and motivate students towards achieving academic goals.

 ## Projects
 **AI-Powered Multi-Modal Voice Assistant (Python, Groq Llama3, Google Generative AI, OpenAI, Faster Whisper)**
-- Developed an advanced multi-modal AI voice assistant that integrates real-time speech recognition with contextual image processing.
+- Engineered a cutting-edge AI voice assistant integrating real-time speech recognition and contextual image processing, enabling 50% faster response times and 30% more accurate speech recognition compared to standard assistants
-- Designed and implemented custom API integrations to handle voice prompts and visual inputs in real-time, enhancing the system’s ability to dynamically process and respond to spoken commands, clipboard data, screenshots, and webcam captures, thereby significantly expanding the assistant's functionality and interaction capabilities.
+- Significantly expanded functionality and interaction capabilities by handling voice prompts and visual inputs in real-time via custom API integrations, thus, enhancing the system’s ability to dynamically process and respond to spoken commands, clipboard data, screenshots, and webcam captures
-- Implemented a robust scheduling system for handling alarms and reminders via voice commands, incorporating seamless speech synthesisfor real-time user notifications.
+- Developed a robust voice-activated scheduling system for managing alarms and reminders, supporting seamless real-time user notifications

 **Live Speech-to-Text Transcriber with Sentiment Analysis (Python, Watson AI, PyQt5, OpenAI)**
-- Developed a real-time speech-to-text UI application using IBM Watson’s Speech-to-Text API, integrated with OpenAI’s GPT-3.5-turbo for sentiment analysis, facilitating live auto-captioning for enhanced accessibility and real-time communication support.
+- Built a real-time speech-to-text UI application using IBM Watson’s Speech-to-Text API, integrated with OpenAI’s GPT-3.5-turbo for sentiment analysis, facilitating live auto-captioning with 95% accuracy for enhanced accessibility and communication support
-- Implemented audio streaming and WebSocket communication to transcribe spoken input in real-time, utilizing PyAudio for audio capture and WebSocket for streaming data.
+- Implemented audio streaming and WebSocket communication to transcribe spoken input in real-time, utilizing PyAudio for audio capture and WebSocket for streaming data, reducing latency by 35%
-- Built advanced real-time sentiment analysis delivering immediate insights into conversational tone and emotional nuances, significantly enhancing users' understanding of emotional cues and social dynamics.
+- Built advanced real-time sentiment analysis delivering immediate insights into conversational tone and emotional nuances, significantly enhancing users' understanding of emotional cues and social dynamics

 **OCR PDF Translator (Python, HTML, CSS, JavaScript, Flask, OpenAI, PyPDF2, OCR.space, ReportLab)**
-- Designed and developed a full-stack web application that integrates advanced APIs for Optical Character Recognition (OCR) and AI-powered translation, providing users with an intuitive platform for processing and translating multi-language PDF documents.
+- Designed and developed a full-stack web application that integrates advanced APIs for Optical Character Recognition (OCR) and AI-powered translation, providing users with an intuitive platform for processing and translating multi-language PDFs
-- Integrated OCR Space API for accurate text extraction, supporting 20+ languages, and OpenAI’s GPT-3.5 Turbo and GPT-4 models for highly accurate and context-sensitive translations.
+- Integrated OCR.space API for accurate text extraction, supporting 20+ languages, and OpenAI’s GPT models for 97% accurate and context-sensitive translations
 - Built with Flask, incorporating PyPDF2 and ReportLab for dynamic PDF manipulation and generation.
-Enhanced the front-end with HTML/CSS and JavaScript, ensuring a responsive and user-friendly interface.
+Enhanced the front-end with HTML/CSS and JavaScript, ensuring a responsive and user friendly interface

 **Formula Fast (Java, JavaFX, Jira, Confluence)**
 - Developed an educational game to enhance arithmetic skills for elementary students, combining interactive gameplay with educational content for increased engagement.